-Present within Australia Potential to enter o n pathway Pest Present in India Potential for importation Potential for distribution Potential for establishment and spread Potential for economic consequences Pest risk assessment required Australia.
+Potential to enter or n pathway Pest Present in India Present within Australia Potential for importation Potential for distribution Potential for establishment and spread Potential for economic consequences Pest risk assessment required importance to Australia.
 Host crops are widely grown in Australia and would be at risk of infestation.